ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 ## No such host is known
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/knownbughost.png)
-for local pc makesure your instaled the required application that are listed on "Before Run This Application" section after your makesure all the program has been instaled if your on local pc try using "localhost" but if your using outside your pc just using the ip
+for local pc makesure your instaled the required application that are listed on "list of required application" section after your makesure all the program has been instaled if your on local pc try using "localhost" but if your using outside your pc just using the ip or hostname

 ## Failed to connect to 127.0.0.1:543
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/knownbugport.png)
-please makesure your using right port of postgree that instaled from postgree
+please makesure your using right port of your instaled postgree services

 ## password authentication failed for user "postgres1"
 ![cveditornetcore6mvcdapper-create-database-pgadmin](ImagesReadme/knownbugauthentication.png)